arring/MDO-RallyApps/src/WorkspaceGenericApps/SAFe2.0/README.md

 ## Extra Instructions

-	- These SAFe apps require that you enter in your trains and portfolios in the 'Workspace Train Config' app before hand
+	- These SAFe apps require that you enter in your trains and portfolios in the 'Scrum Group Portfolio Config' app before hand

 	- You need to give everyone editor access to their portfolio projects and projects they have to depend on